Balancingrock/SwifterSockets/README.md

 In this subdirectory you will find an xcode project.
 Double click that project to open it.
 Once open, build the project.
 This will create a SwifterSockets.framework.

-Next in the project that will use SwifterSockets, add the SwifterSockets.framework by opening the `General` settings of the target and add the SwifterSockets.framework to the `Embedded Binaries`.
+In the project that will use SwifterSockets, add the SwifterSockets.framework by opening the `General` settings of the target and add the SwifterSockets.framework to the `Embedded Binaries`.

 In the swift source code import SwifterSockets by "import SwifterSockets" at the top of the file.